MaxWeiChen/PINIX_Web/web/source/PressKit-WS/en/index.md

 	+ Engaging mix of survival combat and character stories
 	+ Enemies with mob-like movement for a true zombie experience
 	+ Delicious pixel art
+	+ Death is permanent.
+Party members cannot be revived after they die.

 ---
 <!--Awards & Recognition-->